holmen1/category-theory-for-programmers/README.md

 True
 ```

 To summarize: A category consists of objects and arrows (morphisms).
+Arrows can be composed, and the composition is associative.
+Every object has an identity arrow that serves as a unit under composition.

-Arrows can be composed, and the composition is associative.Every object
+### Composition is the Essence of Programming
-has an identity arrow that serves as a unit under composition.
+We are solving a non-trivial problem (if it were trivial, we wouldn’t need the help of the computer).
+And how do we solve problems?
+We decompose bigger problems into smaller problems.
+If the smaller problems are still too big, we decompose them further, and so on.
+Finally, we write code that solves all the small problems.
+And then comes the essence of programming: we compose those pieces of code to create solutions to larger problems.